ShunXie/proposal/Proposal.md

 -   Model fitting : Our dataset contains many predictors of life expectancy.
 Variable selection and interpretation could be a challenge

+## The planned timeline

+-   11.12 Proposal
+-   11.12\~11.15 Find more related datasets to include more determinants for life expectancy.
+Determine the variables/predictors.
+Explore the data and decide what exact plots that we should draw.
+-   11.15 Meeting with TA.
+-   11.15\~11.20 Assign individual tasks and schedule weekly meetings.
+    Finish analysis test part and begin EDA Section.
+-   11.21\~11.27 Finish EDA Section, Time Series Plot and analysis linear model part, beginning Interactive World Map.
+-   11.28\~12.4 Finish the World Map, begin Website design and begin to write the report.
+-   12.5\~12.10 Finish the report and video.
+-   12.11\~12.15 Finish presentation ppt and scripts.